dglaeser/gridformat/README.md

 }
 ```

-Many more formats and options are available, see the [API documentation](https://dglaeser.github.io/gridformat/)
+Many more formats, options and functions are available, see the [API documentation](https://dglaeser.github.io/gridformat/)
 or have a look at the [examples](./examples).